iamcyrilc/JHU-DataScience-Assignments/TidyData/README.md

 4. Join all training set data.
 Join by column bind.
 5. Join all test data.
 Join by column bound.
 6. Join training and test data.
+7. Exclude all columns that are not used in the analysis.
-7. Assign column names to the joined data.
+8. Assign column names to the joined data.
-8. Clean column names that are not very descriptive.
+9. Clean column names that are not very descriptive.
-9. Convert activity column to `factor` column.
+10. Convert activity column to `factor` column.
-10. Group by subject and activity column and then find mean of each category.
+11. Group by subject and activity column and then find mean of each category.
-11. Write output to `tidy_data.txt`
+12. Write output to `tidy_data.txt`

 ## How to run the script.
 1.Set the workspace in RStudio.